 Welfare

 Burgess Hill District Lions Club is well known locally for the Welfare causes which we help - this is the reason that Lions Clubs exist.
-Some examples can be seen in the sub-menus on the left.
-The picture above is of a presentation to Help for Heroes of a cheque for £5,000.
+Some examples can be seen in the sub-menus shown if you hover over the Welfare menu item above.
+The picture above is of a presentation of Defibrillators to St Pauls Catholic College and Downlands School.

 We cover a wide variety of welfare areas: the young, the elderly, the sick, education and general health matters in the local area as well as supporting International projects.